 Can I use this on thighs?
 Sure you can!
 We do not usually here because we prefer a simple dry rub on them for flavor.
 For thighs, we like the flavor of the meat with some added seasoning.

-Helpful items for this recipe
+Helpful items for this garlic lime chicken marinade

 These are Amazon affiliate links and if you purchase anything through them, we may earn a small commission at no extra cost to you.